MJEND7/za/readme.md

     \|_______|\|__|\|__|
 ```

-The **ZA** terminal utility is a Bash-based system for listing files and directories within a specified directory and provides the option to navigate to a specific directory or open a file using the nano text editor.
+The **ZA** terminal utility is a Bash-based system for listing files and directories within a specified directory and provides the option to navigate to a specific directory or open a file using the configured text editor.

 #### Usage